steveg-ds/F1-NEAT/README.md

 Database

 The MongoDB class offers an interface for managing a MongoDB database.
 It allows connection to a MongoDB server, creation and truncation of collections, and document insertion or retrieval.
 Key methods include open_connection, close_connection, insert_document, insert_documents, find_documents, and aggregate.
-The class supports flexible operations on specified collections and various query and aggregation tasks, making it a valuable tool for integrating MongoDB functionality into applications.
 All data from the telemetry processor, screen processor, and NEAT status are stored in the database.

 Model Functions